Skip to main content

 Geth console

 The geth console is a REPL (Read, Evaluate, & Print Loop) JavaScript console.
-Use JSON-RPC APIs supported by geth and Hyperledger Besu directly in the console.
+Use JSON-RPC APIs supported by geth and Besu directly in the console.

 To use the geth console with Besu: